-Here are the detailed statistics on Harvard Business School MBA incoming class of 2019.
+Here are the detailed statistics on the Harvard Business School MBA incoming class of 2022.
 Harvard Business School’s admission process is highly competitive and therefore, it boasts a low acceptance rate.
-The acceptance rate for HBS 2018 admissions was 10.1%.
-Moreover, the yield rate of HBS is the highest, which is 91%.
+The acceptance rate for HBS admissions was 12%.

-The below data gives the details of the pre-MBA experience of HBS incoming class of 2019 (graduating class of 2021).
-43% of the class had experience in consulting, Financial Services, and Venture capital/ private equity.
+The below data gives the details of the pre-MBA experience of the HBS incoming class of 2020 (graduating class of 2022).
+55% of the class had experience in consulting, financial services, Technology, and Venture capital/ private equity.

 HBS MBA employment and salaries

-The graduating class of 2019 reported a median salary of $148,75 and a median signing bonus of $30,000 compared to median salary of $140,000 and median bonus of $25,000 for class of 2018.
-57% of the class received the signing bonus.
-29% of the class accepted employment in the Financial Services industry, followed by 21% in consulting and 20% in technology.
+The graduating class of 2020 reported a median salary of $150,000 and a median signing bonus of $30,000 compared to the median salary of $148,750 and the median bonus of $35,000 for the class of 2019.
+60% of the class received the signing bonus.
+34% of the class accepted employment in the Financial Services industry, followed by 24% in consulting and 19% in technology.

 Employment by industry